 A dog barked in the distance.
-Hank looked over at the cabin which had been over its 170 year history, a distillary, a brothel, a temple, and an armory.
+Hank looked over at the cabin which had been over its 170 year history a distillery, a brothel, a temple, and an armory.
 Now it was a dog kennel, and a cat holding facility as well.
 The animals were hungry, as it was feeding time.
 Hank looked at his watch, noting that Norma was late with her delivery of animal food for the bellies of the critters, and any news about progress to figure out who was in charge of this new SPCA.

-Tom Wilson was no doubt behind it, but the rumbling in Hank's own empty gut told him that he was not smart enough to mastermind such a scheme.
-Unfortunately, Tom knew that he wasn't smart enough to stop it.
+Tom Wilson was no doubt behind it, since the SPCA mandated that every 'under cared for animal' go to his clinic to get expensive medication and even more costly exams that were unaffordable by the 'common folk' of Knife Bend.
+That is IF Tom decided to give them his seal of approval.
+But the rumbling in Hank's own empty gut told him that he was not smart enough to mastermind such a scheme.
+Unfortunately, Doctor Tom knew that Cowboy Hank wasn't smart enough to stop it.
 Not by himself anyway.
-But there was one thing he was thankful for...the old man in the bar who told him about "Hole in the Wall Island" died just after Hank had driven him home.
+But there was one thing Hank was thankful for...the old man in the bar who told him about "Hole in the Wall Island" died just after the ex-country star had driven him home.

 Hank thought about the whys and wherefors about it all.
 Maybe he should have told Roberta where he was going, and where he had hidden his animals, Norma's and those of at least five other people who were on the top of the SPCAs' seizure list.
 But he also knew what would happen to her if she decided to join him at the Alamo to defend it.
-Charges were already laid against him by that good-gone-bad, very legally-supported organization that would land him in jail for a year.
+Charges were already laid against him by that good-gone-bad, very legally-supported organization which was officially supposed to prevent animal abuse and neglect that would land him in jail for a year.
 And once fingerprinted, there would be no clothing, hair or body color makeovers that would hide him from the charges awaiting him for the dasterdly deeds that 'Billy Bob Jackson' did after Hank faked his death.

-True, it was someone else who did those robberies, embezzlements, rapes, and worse, but it would be Cowboy Hank who would do the time for those crimes, to say nothing about the criminal act of faking his own death, having someone else collect on the insurance policy, and giving all the money to feed starving kids in Africa.
+True, it was someone else who did those robberies, embezzlements, rapes, and worse, but it would be Cowboy Hank who would do the time for those crimes as his fingerprints and doctored photos put him at the scene of those offenses.
+To say nothing about the criminal act of faking his own death, having someone else collect on the insurance policy, and giving all the money to feed starving kids in Africa.
 Or hoping the money went to them anyway.
 In any case, if caught by any legal authority who checked computer files outside Knife Bend, it would be a long time in prison or on trial to avoid such.
 Nothing Roberta should be exposed to.